SAIL-ERAU/beautiful-jekyll/overview.md

 ### Satellite illumination

 Because of their altitude, satellites and debris in Earth orbit are illuminated by the sun even after it sets for observers on the ground.
-During this brief period of time after sunset and before sunrise, sun light reflecting off resident space objects (RSOs) makes them visible against the dark background sky.
+During this brief period of time after sunset and before sunrise, sunlight reflecting off resident space objects (RSOs) makes them visible against the dark background sky.
 Each physical feature of a spacecraft contributes to the observed brightness and potentially convolves spectral information into the reflected light.
 If the illumination geometry and satellite shape is known, the attitude of a spacecraft can be partially determined by identifying the peak of mirror-like specular reflections which follow Newton's Law of Reflection.
 This condition is met when a satellite facet normal is aligned with the phase angle bisector (PAB) midway between the satellite-to-sun and satellite-to-observer vectors.

+{: .center-caption}
 ![Satellite reflection geometry](../img/pab.png){: .center-image width="40%"}
+The specular reflection condition is met when a satellite facet normal coincides with the phase angle bisector, the vector midway between satellite-to-sun and satellite-to-observer vectors.

 ### OSCOM's research goals